barryclark/jekyll-now/_posts/2021-02-26-february2021update.md

 ![](https://raw.githubusercontent.com/zotbins/zbceblog/master/images/feb2021-images/zbce_monthly_meet1.png)

 ### Hosting Your own API's For Your Waste Data 📔
 With the help of Patrick Nguyen, Aishwarya Bhandari, and Grace Choe, we were able to create some basic RESTful API's.
 In it's most basic sense, REST APIs allow us to communicate with our database to either request data or submit data.
 The two types of APIs we mainly used are POST and GET.
 POST APIs are the type of API's that allow us to **submit** data to our database.
-These APIs are mainly used by our Waste Watcher modules which can collect data such as bin fullness and send that number to our database.
+These APIs are mainly used by our [Waste Watcher](https://github.com/zotbins/waste_watcher) modules which can collect data such as bin fullness and send that number to our database.
 GET APIs are the type of API's that allow us to **receive** data from our database (usually in the form of a [JSON object](https://en.wikipedia.org/wiki/JSON)).
 These APIs are mainly used by any web-based applications we have such as a website that helps notify facilities management when bins are full.
 Below are all the APIs that we have created.
 You can find more details about the APIs in our [guide](https://github.com/zotbins/zbce_api/blob/main/api_guide.md).

 ![](https://raw.githubusercontent.com/zotbins/zbceblog/master/images/feb2021-images/zbce_api_table.png)

 Though creating APIs may not seem very exciting yet, it is still a necessary step that will allow us to have all sorts of applications.
 If you look at our 4-layer IoT Architecture in the image below, the APIs reside in the Middleware Layer (more specifically with the LAMP server) and will be the bridge of data flow between all the sensors in the Perception Layer and all the applications in the Application Layer.
 Being done with a some basic functioning API's, we can finally start testing ZBCE working as an entire system among all the layers.
-With that said, there is still some improvement to be made such as creating more APIs for data analysis and also transitioning to a faster Python Library called [FastAPI](https://fastapi.tiangolo.com/) instead of what we are currently using, [Flask](https://palletsprojects.com/p/flask/).
+With that said, there are still some improvements to be made such as creating more APIs for data analysis and also transitioning to a faster Python Library called [FastAPI](https://fastapi.tiangolo.com/) instead of what we are currently using, [Flask](https://palletsprojects.com/p/flask/).
 Thanks Patrick for suggesting this!

 ![](https://raw.githubusercontent.com/zotbins/zbceblog/master/images/ZBCE_4_layer_IoT_Architecture.png)

 Thanks again to all the contributors!

 ![](https://raw.githubusercontent.com/zotbins/zbceblog/master/images/feb2021-images/contributors.png)

 ### Waste Watcher Power Draw Analysis Revisiting 🔋